linz/topo-workflows/README.md

 - `:vX.Y` will change dynamically as `Z` will be incremented.
 - `:vX` will change dynamically as `Y` and `Z` will be incremented.

-### In the Workflows/WorkflowTemplates
+### Using different versions

-For testing purpose or to use a previous or not released version of a LINZ container, this can be changed by modifying the value of the workflow parameter `version-*`.
+For each `Workflow` and `WorkflowTemplate`, there is a parameter `version-*` that allows to specify the version of the LINZ container to use.

 ## Versioning